 Substance Use and Behavioral Disorders Minor

-The undergraduate minor in Substance Use and Behavioral Disorders (SUC) is designed for all SIU students with an interest in a SUD specialization.
-The minimum requirements for the SUD minor are comprised of 15 credit hours of coursework.
+The undergraduate minor in Substance Use and Behavioral Disorders is designed for all SIU students with an interest in gaining additional credentials.
+The minimum requirements for the minor are comprised of 15 credit hours of coursework.
 All 15 semester hours must be completed at SIU.
 Students obtaining a minor must maintain an average GPA of 2.0 or above in their required coursework.

 Course Sequence: The course sequence follows the Illinois Model for Counselor Certification* which outlines counseling training standards and skills.
 For successful completion of the minor students must complete the following courses:

-ELECTIVE: A 3 credit elective may be taken in any department as long as the course content for the elective is related to the minor (e.g. counseling, case mangagement, criminal justice, public health, social work).
+Elective: A 3 credit elective may be taken in any department as long as the course content for the elective is related to the minor (e.g. counseling, case management, criminal justice, public health, social work).